 Melanomas generally grow from fresh skin.
 They are a new mole that grows over a few months.
 Generally speaking if you've had a mole for years it is very unlikely to change into a melanoma.
 If a long-standing mole does change though, it's always best to get it checked by a doctor.

 Melanomas can grow on skin that is very hard to see yourself: on the back of your shoulder blade, the sole of your foot, or in between your buttocks (what doctors call the 'natal cleft').

-Sadly in reality many melanomas do not look like these textbook images and are often very hard to diagnose without being cut out.
+Unfortunately not all melanomas are typical in appearance and often very hard to diagnose without being cut out.

 Some melanomas are not dark, some are nice and smooth to the naked eye, and a melanoma has to start somewhere, so at some point will have been small.
 The size of a mole doesn't really correlate at all to whether it is cancerous.

 The take home message is: see a doctor if you develop a lump or patch on the skin, which you are unsure about, or if a mole grows out of fresh skin and you are worried about it.

 A melanoma can develop on any area of skin.
 The most common place for a melanoma to develop in a woman is on the legs; whereas for men it is on the chest or back.
 Rarely, a melanoma can develop in the iris or back of the eye: this might be noticed by an optician at a routine eye check, but will not cause any problems with your vision.